Savage Model 1907: Design

 A safety lever is located on the left side of the pistol, at the upper rear of the grip.
 Though it appears to have an external hammer, it is actually a striker-fired gun; the "hammer" is actually a cocking lever.
 Model 1907s made from 1913 until 1917 had a collared barrel and a loaded chamber indicator, allowing the shooter to tell by touching the shell ejection port whether a cartridge was chambered.
-The Model 1907 uses no screws (even the grips snap into place) and is simple to strip.
+The Model 1907 uses no screws (even the grips snap into place) and is simple to field strip.
 The grips were made from gutta-percha, though some early production examples had metal grips.
 In 1912 the Model 1907 underwent a major design revision modifying almost every major component.

 As with most semi-automatics, the pistol is readied for firing by pulling back and releasing the slide, which inserts a cartridge into the chamber and cocks the pistol.
 The recoil from firing a cartridge automatically extracts and ejects the empty shell, cocks the firing pin and loads another cartridge into the chamber, ready for firing.

 In a notable innovation, the pistol uses a staggered ("double stack," or "double column") detachable box magazine which allows for a 10-round capacity in .32 ACP caliber and a nine-round capacity in .380 ACP caliber.
 While the introduction of this design is commonly associated with the Browning Hi-Power, its use in the Savage Model 1907 predated the patenting of the first prototype of the Hi-Power by over a decade, and its production by almost 30 years.